arx/ArxLibertatis/OPTIONS.md

-This file describes additional build options that are recognized by the CMakeLists.txt but will probably not need to be modifed:
+This file describes additional build options that are recognized by the CMakeLists.txt but will probably not need to be modified:

 ### Default data directories